 An Expense Item based on Dispatch details

-You can configure expense items to be based on dispatch details like miles traveled to deliver the load or hours spent.
-These types of payables are useful to pay company drivers by the mile or by the hour.
-When creating these types of payables you will see that in the ‘Units Default Type’ a pull down showing all the dispatch details that this payable can be tied to with the most common being miles or hours.
-The ‘Unit Rate Default Type’ is left at Custom and the ‘Unit Rate Default Value’ is set to the amount per mile or per hour that you want to pay.
+You can configure expense items based on dispatch details like miles travelled to deliver the load or hours spent.
+These payables are useful to pay company drivers by the mile or by the hour.
+When creating these types of payables, you will see that in the ‘Units Default Type,’ a pull-down showing all the dispatch details that this payable can be tied to, with the most common being miles or hours.
+The ‘Unit Rate Default Type’ is left at Custom, and the ‘Unit Rate Default Value’ is set to the amount per mile or per hour you want to pay.

 Derivative Expense Items — Revenue/Profit-Based Pay

-Sometimes you want to pay your Personnel not based on miles traveled or stops made, but based on the actual revenue or profit associated with an Order.
-Whether it’s a commission for a Sales Representative, or a profit-sharing agreement with an Owner/Operator, Tailwind has you covered – but the corresponding Charge Type is slightly more complicated to set up.
+Sometimes you want to pay your Personnel not based on miles travelled or stops made but based on the actual revenue or profit associated with an Order.
+Whether it’s a commission for a Sales Representative or a profit-sharing agreement with an Owner/Operator, Tailwind has you covered – but the corresponding Charge Type is slightly more complicated to set up.

-First, to ensure that the Expense Item is based off a percentage of the value you are going to derive, you will want to set the Units Default Type to ‘Custom (Zero)’ and then set the Unit Default Type Value to a decimal representing the percentage.
-So for example, a value of ‘0.15’ would be 15%, or ‘0.80’ would be 80%.
+First, to ensure that the Expense Item is based on a percentage of the value you will derive, you will want to set the Units Default Type to ‘Custom (Zero)’ and then set the Unit Default Type Value to a decimal representing the percentage.
+So, for example, a value of ‘0.15’ would be 15%, or ‘0.80’ would be 80%.

 Next, you need to tell Tailwind how to pull the value that this percentage will multiply.
-The Unit Rate Default Type drop down includes a number of options for derived value — ‘Revenue’, ‘Profit’, or ‘Profit Inc Driver Pay’.
+The Unit Rate Default Type drop-down includes several options for derived value — ‘Revenue,’ ‘Profit,’ or ‘Profit Inc Driver Pay.’
 Revenue will pull only from the Receivables on the Order, while the two Profit options will calculate the Profit based on the Revenue and the Expenses on any related Dispatches. (‘Profit’ excludes Personnel-related Payables associated with Dispatches, i.e. Driver Pay.)

 Once you have selected the relevant Revenue and Expenses and made any changes to the percentages, click ‘Save’ to finish setting up the Expense Item.